Skip to Content Skip to Navigation

 Advanced Adult Care

-$110.00 lab fee.
+$108.00 lab fee.
 (Offered fall and spring).
 Prerequisites: *NUR1213C, *NUR2420C, *NUR2520C, *NUR2310C, *MCB2004, *MCB2004L.
+Prerequisites or corequisites: *POS2041 or *AMH2020, and 3 credits from *Humanities I, II, or III.
 This course is an extension of Intermediate Adult Care.
 The holistic perspective of this course considers aspects when caring for persons with complex health conditions, clinical decision making, critical thinking, and for persons with multi-systems, complex health problems in an advanced technology with multifaceted medical and nursing interventions.
 A study of the intensive care experience and emergency nursing is included.
 Concurrent campus and clinical labs are provided.
 A preceptorship experience to assist in role transition from student to graduate nurse is provided.
 Students may be assigned to clinical labs on shifts other than day shifts.
-NCLEX review sessions and completion of a comprehensive nursing exam is required.
+Completion of a comprehensive nursing exam is required.

 Credit hours: 11Lecture hours: 3Lab hours: 2.5Other hours: 13.5